SCToolsfactory/ProFlightDeckSupport/README.md

   Currently supported: Pro Flight Switch Panel

 ### General note to builders
-The Project files expect referenced Libraries which have no NuGet package reference in a Solution directory  ´ExtLibraries´
+The Project files expect referenced Libraries which have no NuGet package reference in a Solution directory  Â´ExtLibrariesÂ´
 Those external libraries can built from the project SC_Toolbox:
 https://github.com/SCToolsfactory/SC_Toolbox

 NOTE: THIS _ IS _ VERY _ EARLY _ WORK _ IN _ PROGRESS _ IT _ MAY _ JUST _ BREAK _ AT _ ANY _ TIME ;-)

-# PFPanelClient V1.2 an SCJoyServer Client
+# PFPanelClient V1.3 an SCJoyServer Client
 Intends to connect to an SCJoyServer